danishhly/danishhly/README.md

-# 👋 Hello, I'm Dany
+# 👋 Hello, I'm Danish

-## 💻 Software Developer | Full-Stack Enthusiast | Java, Python & JavaScript Developer
+## 💻 Software Developer | Full-Stack Enthusiast | Java & JavaScript Developer

 Welcome to my GitHub!
 I'm a developer who thrives on building functional and user-friendly applications from the ground up.
 I love blending and designing creativity with logic to solve real-world problems and continuously strive to improve my craft through learning and collaboration.